 Paying your income tax by instalments

-Instalments are periodic income tax payments that individuals have to pay to the Canada Revenue Agency on certain dates, to cover tax that they would otherwise have to pay in a lump sum on April 30 of the following year.
-Instalments are not paid in advance; they are paid throughout the calendar year in which you are earning the taxable income.
+Instalments are periodic income tax payments that you have to pay on certain dates.
+These are to cover tax that you would normally have to pay in a lump sum on April 30 of the following year.
+Instalments are not paid in advance; they are paid during the calendar year in which you are earning the taxable income.

 - Date modified: